codemasonhq/craft-kit-laravel/README.md

 That's all!
 You're now running your Laravel application with Docker!

-You'll be able to access your application at http://<docker-ip>, where <docker-ip> is the boot2docker ip or localhost if you are running Docker natively.

 ## Craft `--with`
 You can even swap out the default services the Craft Kit uses by using the `--with` parameter.
 ```